VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

 deploy the application on WildFly (tested on WildFly 9.0.1 with OpenJDK 8) over HTTPS.

-You may also want to take a look at the Vital Deployer project, featuring a script to automatically build and deploy this application plus other components of the Vital system.
+You may also want to take a look at the VITAL Deployer project, featuring a script to automatically build and deploy this application and other components of the VITAL system.

 ## Usage

-While reading the code may still be the best way to understand the adapter working details, this section will try and describe the RESTful services exposed by the module in a simple and accessible way.
+While reading the code may still be the best way to understand the module working details, this section will try and describe the RESTful services exposed in a simple and accessible way.

 The following subsections include the format of the responses sent by the adapter in case of success.
 In case of failure almost all the REST endpoints